Scholars for a Healthy Oregon Initiative (SHOI)

 Applicants may apply at any time after completing their application to an eligible OHSU academic program.
 Only those students admitted to a qualified program may be awarded SHOI funding.

-Students receiving Scholars for a Healthy Oregon Initiative funds will be required to practice in a rural or underserved community, as defined by OHSU, for a number of years equal to the years of support received, plus one.
-For example, a student receiving two years of funding for the PA program would have a service obligation of three years.
+Students receiving Scholars for a Healthy Oregon Initiative funds will be required to practice in a rural or underserved community, as defined by OHSU, for one year longer than the number of years for which the student received funding under the Scholars for a Healthy Oregon Initiative.
+For example, a student receiving two years of funding for the PA program would have a service commitment of three years.

-Practice obligation begins within 90 days following degree completion for programs that do not require residency training.
-Medical students will begin their practice obligation within 90 days following completion of their residency.
+Service commitment begins within 90 days following degree completion for programs that do not require residency training.
+Medical students will begin their service commitment within 90 days following completion of their residency.
 Pursuing additional fellowship training will generally not be allowed.
-If you plan to pursue an additional degree as part of your program of study (such as a MPH, etc.) your service commitment will be deferred without penalty, however, funding will not cover the tuition and fees for the additional degree program.
+Please contact Anna Tupper by email (tupper@ohsu.edu) for additional information.
+If you plan to pursue an additional degree as part of your program of study (such as an MPH, etc.) your service commitment will be deferred without penalty, however, funding will not cover the tuition and fees for the additional degree program.

-While no specific specialty obligations are required, many job opportunities in underserved communities and locations will be in primary care fields.
+While no specific specialty commitments are required, many job opportunities in rural or underserved communities will be in primary care fields.
 Highly specialized positions will be limited.
 In addition, if you chose to work in an urban area, approved sites are limited to primary care.
 If you chose to work in rural areas, approved practice sites include, but are not limited to, primary care.

 Scholars will be able to apply to a variety of eligible underserved sites in both rural and urban settings.
 An inventory of eligible sites will be maintained by OHSU.
 Sites will generally be in Health Professional Shortage Areas (HPSAs), Medically Underserved Areas, or have similar designations.
 These designations change annually, so an accurate inventory of sites is not available at this time.
 It is the student’s responsibility to apply and secure employment in an OHSU approve service site within 90 days of graduation.

-Yes, you may apply for and accept other scholarships and funding that support cost of living expenses, etc. You may not accept more than one scholarship with a service obligation.
+Yes, you may apply for and accept other scholarships and funding that support cost of living expenses, etc. You may not accept more than one scholarship with a service commitment.

 No, the admissions committee makes their decision independently of the Scholars for a Healthy Oregon Initiative process.
 The Scholars for a Healthy Oregon Initiative selection is made only after the school’s admissions process is completed.